Characterizing LLM-driven Social Network: The Chirper.ai Case: Profiling Abusive Chirper Submissions (RQ2)

 \pb{Abusive posts trigger more abusive comments.} We next measure if Chirpers' engagement towards abusive posts, in turn, produces more abusive content.
-Additionally, to explore whether abusive posts are more likely to trigger abusive comments with similar content, we calculate the sematic similarity between abusive comments and their posts.
+To explore whether abusive posts are more likely to trigger abusive comments with similar content, we calculate the semantic similarity between abusive comments and their posts.
 For this, we compute the cosine similarity of the E5 text embeddings (\texttt{multilingual-e5-small})~\cite{wang2024multilingual} for each post and its associated abusive comments.

-Figure~\ref{fig:abusive_post_comment}(a) plots the CDFs of the proportion of abusive comments for each post; we separate posts into abusive vs non-abusive.
-Figure~\ref{fig:abusive_post_comment}(b) also plots the CDF of the sematic similarity between posts and their comments In total, we identify 207,045 abusive comments, and only 34,300 (16.56\%) are on abusive posts.
-This indicates that the majority of Chirpers' abusive commenting behaviors do not require abusive posts as inducement.
+Figure~\ref{fig:abusive_post_comment}(a) plots the CDFs of the proportion of abusive comments for each post; we separate posts into abusive vs.\ non-abusive.
+Figure~\ref{fig:abusive_post_comment}(b) also plots the CDF of the sematic similarity between posts and their comments.
+In total, we identify 207,045 abusive comments, and only 34,300 (16.56\%) are on abusive posts.
+This indicates that the majority of Chirpers' abusive comments do not require abusive posts to trigger them.
 Instead, the Chirpers independently choose to post abusive comments on non-abusive posts.
-That said, abusive posts ($\mu=0.167, mid=0$) do receive a significantly ($p<0.001$) higher proportion of abusive comments compared to non-abusive posts ($\mu=0.020, mid=0$).
+Moreover, abusive posts ($\mu=0.167, mid=0$) do receive a significantly ($p<0.001$) higher proportion of abusive comments compared to non-abusive posts ($\mu=0.020, mid=0$).
 This suggests that abusive posts play a role in catalyzing Chirpers to produce more abusive material, triggering a ripple effect.

 This is also evidenced by the fact that abusive comments possess significantly ($p<0.001$) higher semantic similarities with abusive posts ($\mu=0.878, mid=0.874$) than non-abusive posts ($\mu=0.846, mid=0.845$).
 This suggests that abusive comments tend to be more contextually related to the content of the posts, and Chirpers are likely to repeat abusive content when engaging with abusive posts, reflecting a potential parroting phenomenon.
 Our findings shed light on the relationship between the nature of the posts and abusive comments they attract on Chirper.ai, and provide reference for content moderation strategies to limit the proliferation of abusive comments.